 Follow the reactions in the comment sections on your social media platforms, and show your media’s presence by commenting and answering questions.

-You get more and better interactions and engagement, if the audience feels the comment sections is a conversation with the journalist and sources, and not just a place for fast comments that no one reads.
+You get more and better interaction and engagement if the audience feels the comment sections is a conversation with the journalist and sources, and not just a place for fast comments that no one reads.
 It also has a calming effect on the sometimes polarising debate if there is a ‘host’ present to set the rules.